kgreenek/hedron_pb_bug_repro/README.md

 ## Work-around script

-Instead of evoking refresh_compile_commands with `bazel run`, use the workaround script as follows:
+Instead of invoking refresh_compile_commands with `bazel run`, use the workaround script as follows:

 ```bash
 ./refresh_compile_commands.sh